Kara Walker – Boo-Hoo

 About Kara Walker

 Kara Walker is an internationally acclaimed American contemporary artist, celebrated for her provocative and visually arresting explorations of race, gender, power, and identity.
-Born in 1969 in Stockton, California, she rose to prominence in the mid-1990s with her groundbreaking silhouette installations, collages, and fine art prints.
+Born in 1969 in Stockton, California, she rose to prominence in the mid-1990s with her groundbreaking silhouette installations, collages, and prints.
 By reimagining the traditional 19th-century silhouette technique, Walker developed a radical visual language that continues to challenge historical narratives and expose the enduring impact of racism in American society.

-At the core of Kara Walker’s artwork are her cut-paper silhouettes, often life-sized and arranged in expansive narrative tableaux.
-While the silhouette was historically associated with genteel portraiture, Walker subverts the medium’s decorative quality, transforming it into a tool for confronting the darkest aspects of U.S. history.
-Her stark black-and-white scenes depict unsettling images of slavery, violence, and exploitation, forcing viewers to engage with the uncomfortable truths that underpin the nation’s collective memory.
+At the core of Kara Walker's work are her cut-paper silhouettes, often life-sized and arranged in expansive narrative tableaux.
+While the silhouette was historically associated with genteel portraiture, Walker subverts the medium's decorative quality, transforming it into a tool for confronting the darkest aspects of U.S. history.
+Her stark black-and-white scenes depict unsettling images of slavery, violence, and exploitation, forcing viewers to engage with the uncomfortable truths that underpin the nation's collective memory.

 Prints, Photographs & Multiples